archimed3s/final_project/README.md

-# final_project
+# Final project
 The final project based on content library

 Technology that I used:
-1. Template - handlebars.js
+Template - handlebars.js
-2. Data Base - data.json
+Data Base - data.json
-3. It is used ajax for communication json with template.
+It is used ajax for communication json with template.
-4. Less preprocessor is used to style the site.
+Less preprocessor is used to style the site.
-5. It works in all browsers.
+It works in all browsers.
 Plus minimal support IE8+.
-6. There is done search by title to a file json.
+There is done search by title to a file json.
-7. There is done switching to a single element.
+There is done switching to a single element.
-8. Working breadcrumbs for a site map.
+Working breadcrumbs for a site map.
-9. There is done image gallery page.
+There is done image gallery page.
-10. All this made as SPA - Single Page Aplication.
+All this made as SPA - Single Page Aplication.